Faculty Guide For Student Accommodations

 - Problems with organization, development of ideas, and transition words

-- Inability to understand oral language effectively when a lecturer speaks quickly
+- Inability to effectively understand the oral language when a lecturer speaks quickly

 - Poor vocabulary and word recall

-- Inability to remember effectively a series of events in sequence
+- Inability to functionally remember a series of events in sequence

 - Inability to pronounce multisyllabic words